 NOTE: When money was invented, the bartering system did not end, it became more organized even until today, and people are still involved in bartering goods and services.

-So BITCOIN didn’t come to end or REPLACE fiat, gold, banks or subvert the government’s authority as some over-enthusiastic bitcoin and cryptocurrency proponents would like to portray it.
+So BITCOIN didn’t come to an nd or REPLACE fiat, gold, banks, or subvert the government’s authority as some over-enthusiastic bitcoin and cryptocurrency proponents would like to portray it.

 We are not “fighting” the current system.
 A transition is happening that you should pay close attention to.